jamesdonoh/ios-coursework/proposal.md

 ## Target user group

 The target market for this app are motorcycle and scooter owners living in densely populated urban areas with a known motorcycle crime problem such as central London.
-Users will be required to own devices running iOS 10 or later (representing 86% of the iOS device market [@appstore] in order to balance availability of the latest APIs and maximise the potential installed user base.
+Users will be required to own devices running iOS 10 or later (representing 86% of the iOS device market [@appstore] in order to balance availability of the latest APIs with the maximum potential installed user base.

-## Platform
+## Platform and technologies

 The initial target platform for development is iPhone 6 and later.
 The report will also explore the possibility of adapting the app for Apple Watch.

-## Language

-All iOS code for this project will be written using Swift 3.1, to give an opportunity to explore and reflect upon the most recent trends in the Apple ecosystem.
+All iOS code for the project will be written using Swift 3.1, to give an opportunity to explore and reflect upon recent trends in the Apple ecosystem.

+The app will explore iOS architectural features including but not limited to

+- Core Location framework
+- User Notifications framework
+- UIKit framework
+- Foundation framework

 ## Server component